Close-up of a lightbulb with a soft golden glow.

-It's an exciting time — you're moving into a new apartment!
+Moving into a new apartment is exciting!
 How's that moving checklist coming along?
-While there are likely still a few things left to do before moving day, an important one to note is setting up the utilities in your apartment.
-Your utilities should be high priority, as they’re essential for a comfortable living space.
+You probably still have a few things to do before moving day, but you might want to add “set up utilities” to your to-dos.
+Setting up utilities in your apartment should be high priority, as they’re essential for a comfortable living space.

 But maybe you aren’t looking to set up, and instead, are looking to transfer your utilities from one apartment to the next.
 Either way, we've got you covered.